Republican Martha McSally Picked To Fill Senate Seat Formerly Held By John McCain

 The move comes after Republican Sen. Jon Kyl, who had been a temporary replacement after McCain's death in August, announced last week he would step down at the end of the year.

-McSally lost a Senate race earlier this year to Democratic Rep. Kyrsten Sinema, who will succeed retiring Republican Sen. Jeff Flake.
-The retired Air Force colonel was considered a possible contender for the second opening, though other news reports had indicated her chances had waned in recent days, especially as McCain's family seemed to possibly sour on her appointment.
+McSally narrowly lost a Senate race earlier this year to Democratic Rep. Kyrsten Sinema, who will succeed retiring Republican Sen. Jeff Flake.
+The retired Air Force colonel was considered a possible contender for the second opening, though other news reports had indicated her chances had waned in recent days.

+McCain's family seemed to possibly sour on her appointment after McSally had aligned herself with President Trump and refused to utter McCain's name during the signing of the National Defense Authorization Act.
+The bill was named in honor of the Vietnam War hero who was battling brain cancer at the time.

+Cindy McCain, John McCain's widow, tweeted her support for the appointment and a hope "that she will follow [her husband's] example of selfless leadership."

-But Ducey praised her service in a statement announcing her appointment:
+Ducey praised McSally's service in a statement announcing her appointment:

 "All her life, Martha has put service first — leading in the toughest of fights and at the toughest of times.
 She served 26 years in the military; deployed six times to the Middle East and Afghanistan; was the first woman to fly in combat and command a fighter squadron in combat; and she's represented Southern Arizona in Congress for the past four years.
 With her experience and long record of service, Martha is uniquely qualified to step up and fight for Arizona's interests in the U.S. Senate.
 I thank her for taking on this significant responsibility and look forward to working with her and Senator-Elect Sinema to get positive things done."

-And Cindy McCain, the wife of John McCain, tweeted her support for the pick as well.
+In response to her appointment, McSally said she was "humbled" and looked forward to working with Sinema, her onetime foe:

+"Over the last year, I've traveled across this great state, meeting with countless Arizonans, and listening to them.
+I've heard about the challenges they face and the hopes they have for the future – and I've learned a lot.
+I am humbled and grateful to have this opportunity to serve and be a voice for all Arizonans.
+I look forward to working with Senator-Elect Kyrsten Sinema and getting to work from day one."

-The other contender for the seat was former Arizona House Speaker, who recently stepped down as Ducey's chief of staff.
+The other contender for the seat was former Arizona House Speaker Kirk Adams, who recently stepped down as Ducey's chief of staff.

 Arizona will also now have, for the first time, two women representing the state in the Senate.
+But it's unclear who would be sworn in first, and if McSally would leapfrog Sinema in seniority.

+McSally will have to run in two successive elections if she wants to keep the Senate seat — first in a special election in 2020, a presidential year, for the remaining two years of McCain's term, and then again in 2022 for a full term.

+There were questions about McSally's effectiveness as a campaigner, given that she lost to Sinema, while Ducey was able to win re-election.